 - 1/4 C rice vinegar (yes, it’s allowed!)

 - Blend walnuts, garlic and coconut milk in a food processor until smooth.
 Add basil leaves and pulse several times to chop up the leaves, then with the blade running, pour in the olive oil.
 Continue to process until the basil leaves are blended in.
 Add sea salt and pepper to taste.

 - Combine pesto and cabbage, stirring well.
 Drizzle half of the vinegar over the cabbage salad and continue to mix; add remaining vinegar to taste.

 - Refrigerate until ready to serve.

 After I got home, Jesse and I took a quick trip up to the farmer’s market.
 I told him we needed to be speedy because I was hungry after the workshop, but in the meantime I drank some coconut water which helped quite a bit.
-At the farmer’s market, we picked up a dozen pasture eggs, fresh garlic, a sweet onion, a few pickling cucumbers (I love eating these!) and raspberries.
+At the farmer’s market, we picked up a dozen pasture eggs, fresh garlic, a sweet onion, a few pickling cucumbers and raspberries.